barnardos/accessibility-lunch-talk/talk.md

 * Being able to navigate with a keyboard
 * That copy is understandable without thought
 * Things can be zoomed to 200%
+* Images have descriptive or an empty alt attribute
+* Headings are in hierarchical order
+* Browser page titles are unique and descriptive
+* Forms correctly labelled with "for" and "id" attributes
+* Page has language defined through 'lang' attribute

 ---